Nonequilibrium steady-state Kubo formula: equality of transport coefficients: Abstract

 \section{Abstract}

-We address the question of whether transport coefficients obtained from unitary closed system setting, i.e., standard equilibrium Green-Kubo formulas, are the same as the ones obtained from a weak driving nonequilibrium steady-state calculation.
-We first derive a Kubo-like expression for the nonequilibrium steady-state diffusion constant that is handy for the comparison.
-Then we show that if the unitary dynamics is diffusive the nonequilibrium steady-state calculation gives exactly the same transport coefficient.
+We address the question of whether transport coefficients obtained from a unitary closed system setting, i.e., the standard equilibrium Green-Kubo formula, are the same as the ones obtained from a weakly driven nonequilibrium steady-state calculation.
+We first derive a nonequilibrium Kubo-like expression for the steady-state diffusion constant expressed as a time-integral of either a current or a conserved density nonequilibrium correlation function.
+This expression has certain advantages over the equilibrium Green-Kubo formula, but is not clear if it gives the same value of the diffusion constant.
+We then rigorously show that, if the unitary dynamics is diffusive the nonequilibrium formula indeed gives exactly the same transport coefficient.
 The form of finite-size correction is also predicted.
-Theoretical results are verified by an explicit calculation of quantum transport in several microscopic models.
+Theoretical results are verified by an explicit calculation of the diffusion constant in several interacting many-body models.